MrPoudel/Boost-CMake-Ubuntu-Linux/README.md

 # Boost-CMake-Ubuntu-Linux
-This repository demonstrates how to set up a boost library in a Ubuntu machine and use the CMake as a build system generator.
+This repository demonstrates how to set up a boost library in a Ubuntu machine and use CMake as a build system generator.

-#CMake+Boost+Ubuntu+Linux
 # This repository demonstrates how to include and link boost library from cmake.

 Prerequisite: